ooni/gatherings/internal/2017-10-montreal/pipeline-knowledge-sharing.md

 The fingerprints are part of the schema.
 The reason for why it's part of schema updates is because we need a way to update that and you need some reference number for each fingerprint, and you want that to be preserved, etc. Eventually we will have some UI (when/if we have dozens of fingerprints per day).
 The way of storing fingerprints doesn't matter --- what matters is that they will need to be re-processed.

-Fingerprints currently cannot be reprocessed for a single country -- that's quite good, because it allows you to detect them across countries, and censorship keaks are happening often.
+Fingerprints currently cannot be reprocessed for a single country -- that's quite good, because it allows you to detect them across countries, and censorship leaks are happening often.
 So enforcing whole data re-processing is actually good.

 compat_code_ver and change where needed